 Building Virtues

-As we embark on Saint Thomas the Apostle's 70th anniversary in 2020, I am moved by the opportunity to serve as your pastor at such a pivotal time for our parish.
+We are embarking on the next phase of our campus masterplan with construction of our new school building.
+I am moved by the opportunity to serve as your pastor at such a pivotal time for our parish.
 I reflect on our rich history—the many lives that have been transformed by our church and school; the many hearts that have been opened to the Gospel; the community traditions and memories we share that make this place so special—and it foreshadows a promising future.
-For those of you that joined me in 2016 when we launched our first Building Virtues campaign, thank you for your foresight and long term commitment to the future generations of Saint Thomas.
+For those of you that joined me in 2016 when we launched our first Building Virtues campaign, thank you for your foresight and long-term commitment to the future generations of Saint Thomas.

 For those of you that are new to the STA family or were reluctant to join our previous campaign efforts, I welcome you to be a part of this important endeavor and ask for your participation, not just financially but in faith as well.
-As we kick off the next step in our campaign and "Continue Our Mission", I encourage every family, every parishioner, every student in our community to consider how you might make this an opportunity to grow in virtue and give of yourself sacrificially.
+I encourage every family, every parishioner, every student in our community to consider how you might make this an opportunity to grow in virtue and give of yourself sacrificially.
 Each of you should use whatever gift you have received to serve others, as faithful stewards of God's grace in its various forms (Peter 4:10).

 No gift is too small and likewise, to "whom much is given, much will be required" (Luke 12:48).
 I would like to see 100 percent participation from our community, not only financially but in prayer as well.
 It is transformative for our parish to come together focused on a common goal, and I pray that this campaign serves to unite us more deeply and for many years to come.